albertlis/ImageAndVideoToEffectiveCodecsConverter/README.md

 This repository contains a set of Python utilities for converting images and videos, finding similar images, filtering duplicates, checking file integrity, and comparing images using a GUI application.

+## Project Status
+Draft.
+The project is in the early stages of development and may not be fully functional or stable.
+Features are being added and tested, but there may be bugs or incomplete functionality.
+Use at your own risk.

 ## Table of Contents

 - [Overview](#overview)